trampgeek/moodle-qtype_coderunner/README.md

 In its initial configuration, CodeRunner is set to use a University of Canterbury [jobe server](https://github.com/trampgeek/jobe) to run jobs.
-You are welcome to use this for an hour or two during initial testing, but it is not intended for production use.
+You are welcome to use this for a few hours during initial testing, but it is not intended for production use.
 Authentication and authorisation on that server is via an API-key and the default API-key given with CodeRunner imposes a limit of 100 per hour over all clients using that key.
 If you decide that CodeRunner is useful to you, *please* set up your own sandbox (Jobe or otherwise) as described in *Sandbox configuration* below.
-[Alternatively, if you wish to continue to use our Jobe server, you can apply to the [developer](mailto://trampgeek@gmail.org) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit her hour.
-We will do our best to accommodate you if we have sufficient capacity.]
+Alternatively, if you wish to continue to use our Jobe server, you can apply to the [developer](mailto://trampgeek@gmail.org) for your own API key, stating how long you will need to use the key and a reasonable upper bound on the number of jobs you will need to submit her hour.
+We will do our best to accommodate you if we have sufficient capacity.

+If you want a few CodeRunner questions to get started with, try importing the file `<MoodleHome>/question/type/coderunner/db/demoquestions.xml`.
+This contains all the questions from the [demo site](http://www.coderunner.org.nz).

 ### Building the RunGuardSandbox